-I'm looking for proofreaders of my new book.
-I'll give you a detailed insight in the current and the upcoming concurrency in C++.
+I'm looking for proofreaders for my new book.
+I'll give you a detailed insight into the current and the upcoming concurrency in C++.
 This insight includes the theory and a lot of practice.

 Let me show you the Cover and let me say a few words About the Book.

 Concurrency with Modern C++ is a journey through current and upcoming concurrency in C++.

 - C++11 and C++14 have the basic building blocks for creating concurrent or parallel programs.